0xsir1s/0xsir1s/README.md

 **Cybersecurity Student** in France — Currently seeking a work-study position (alternance) starting September 2026.

-I'm passionate about **infrastructure security**, **penetration testing**, and **automation**.
-I strongly believe in self-directed learning and spend most of my free time experimenting in my personal homelab and practicing on platforms like HackTheBox, TryHackMe, and RootMe.
+I'm passionate about **infrastructure security** and **penetration testing**.
+I strongly believe in self-directed learning and spend most of my free time experimenting in my personal homelab and practicing on platforms like HackTheBox, TryHackMe.

 ## Featured Projects